ApolloSolo/README-Generator/README.md

     This project is licensed under:
     MIT
     ### Contributing:
-    Fork and contribute as you see fit.
+    Use it safe
     ### Tests:
     To test, open the console and run the following: node index.js
     ### Questions:
-    If you have questions, contact me on [GitHub](https://github.com/ApolloSolo) or constact Matt Teixeira at appsolo.tech@gmail.com
+    If you have questions, contact me on [GitHub](https://github.com/ApolloSolo) or constact Matt at @email.com